ersc-docs/ersc-docs.github.io/pages/Troubleshooting.md

 ---
 layout: page
-title: Troubleshooting
+title: Workaround
-permalink: /troubleshooting/
+permalink: /workaround/
 nav_order: 5
 ---
-# Troubleshooting
+# Workaround

 ## Messages,issues and solutions when using the Seamless Coop items